gsadovski/gsadovski.github.io/_posts/2025-01-10-cauchy-problem.md

 ## The harmonic gauge

 GR has dynamics invariant under the group of diffeomorphisms among Lorentzian 4-manifolds.
 This means that its physical solutions are equivalence classes under these maps.
-Each class, or each physical solution, has many (actually, an infinite number of) equivalent representatives.
+Each class, or each physical solution, has many (actually, infinite) equivalent representatives.
 This enormous redundancy implies that Einstein's equations are plagued with *gauge artifacts*, making them more complex than actually necessary to describe the physics of the gravitational field.

 Gauge fixing these redundancies give us a way to simplify Einstein's equations without sacrificing its physical content.
-A cleaver choice is the so-called harmonic gauge fixing conditions, defined by 4 the constraint equations,
+A cleaver choice is the so-called harmonic gauge fixing conditions, defined by 4 constraint equations,

 $$
 \Box x^{\mu} = 0 \;,